 Setting up a business comes with all types of woes and worries.
-From getting registered with HMRC and finding the right premises to work from to ensuring a healthy cashflow, the list of responsibilities seems endless.
+From getting registered with HMRC and finding the right premises to work from too making sure you have a healthy cash flow, the list of responsibilities seems endless.

 But, while you head for world domination, it is important that as a new business you do not overlook your fire safety responsibilities.
 Though something you may not have thought about, implementing fire safety procedures at your place of work is a legal obligation.
 This is a case whether you are running the business from an office, factory or even a bakery.